Loukili-Rachid/dockerize/README.md

 # dockerize

 # first:
-# after cloning this project make sure to move these file inside your laravel app
+# After cloning this project, ensure that you move these files into your Laravel application.

 .docker
 docker-compose.yml

-# then make sure to set different ports for each project
+# Ensure that you set different ports for each project.
 # Example:

 APP_URL=http://127.0.0.1:9011